umbraco/UmbracoDocs/Implementation/Integration-Testing/index.md

 These examples are for Umbraco 10.
 They use [NUnit](https://nunit.org/) as the testing framework.
 Leveraging [Umbraco.Cms.Tests.Integration](https://github.com/umbraco/Umbraco-CMS/tree/v10/contrib/tests/Umbraco.Tests.Integration) providing base classes.
-Beware that the Nuget package has an issue which was fixed with v10.3.1 of the package.
-So it is recommended to use tis version.
+Beware that the Nuget package has an issue fixed in v10.3.1.
+So it is recommended to use this version.

 ## Getting started